earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 ## Funky

 If you live in the terminal, and you want to [use your terminal as an IDE](https://blog.sanctum.geek.nz/unix-as-ide-files/), then it's helpful to have your terminal change based on the current directory.
 There are many ways to do this.  [`DirEnv`](https://direnv.net/) loads and unloads `.env` files as you enter directories.  [`smartcd`](https://github.com/cxreg/smartcd) is similar.
-It lets you run a shell script whenever you change to a certain path -- you can start and stop services, change the prompt, or anything else you want.
+It lets you run a shell script whenever you change to a particular path -- you can start and stop services, change the prompt, or anything else you want.

 However, my favorite of this genre is the strangely named [`funky`](https://github.com/bbugyi200/funky), which "takes shell functions to the next level by making them easier to define, more flexible, and more interactive."

 The way `funky` works is simple: as you enter a directory, `funky` looks for a `.funky` file which contains a list of bash functions.
 It loads them, and when you leave, it unloads them.

-This means when I'm in the directory for this Jekyll blog, I have aliases loaded for creating a new post, linting my markdown, pulling in images, and so on.
+This means that when I'm in the directory for this Jekyll blog, I have aliases loaded for creating a new post, linting my markdown, pulling in images, and so on.
 I can list these by typing `funky`

 ``` bash
 $ funky